 Q: Can you describe the living quarters where my dog will stay?

 A: Meg's property is a small farm consisting of about 2 acres situated in a semi-rural neighborhood in Sebago (on the lake).
-Generally, dogs that are boarding will house in the lower level of the house (separated from personal dogs).
+Generally, dogs that are boarded will house in the lower level of the house (separated from personal dogs).
 This part of the house is a climate-controlled walk-out basement.
 Most dogs are crated when they are not training, exercising, playing, or being pottied while they are at Meg's home.
 Depending on how well dogs can tolerate freedom within the space (and wishes of the owner) they have access to furniture and the living space and hang out in the evenings with her family.

 Q: What is a typical day look like for my dog while boarding?